 How do medications help people with valve problems?

-Can I take medications instead of undergoing treatment for the valve?
+Can I take medications instead of having a valve procedure?

 Although medications can serve a very important purpose, there is no medication that will stop a valve from leaking.
-Likewise, there is no medication that will open a valve that is too tightly constricted.
+Likewise, there's no medication that will open a valve that's too constricted.

 Still, there are times when the medication is determined to be the best course of action.
 This decision may be most appropriate for someone whose valve condition is very mild or for a person for whom surgery is not an option.